IgWod/interns-salaries-uk-2018/README.md

 Not much surprise here.
 Interns in London are paid the highest due to the high cost of living and, I suppose, because of the concretion of big fintech companies in the area.
 However it is sad to see some companies still pay £15000 in London that it is not enough to live in the capital.
 ![salaries by location](https://github.com/IgWod/interns-salaries-uk-2018/blob/master/salary_by_location.png)
 ## Salaries by Company
 I think no surprises here either.
-Fintech companies are the one paying the most.
+Fintech companies are the ones paying the most.
 The only two exceptions are The Hut Group and Improbable (the winner in this category!).
 Again it is a bit disappointing to see some big names paying salaries close to the minimum wage.
 ![salaries by company](https://github.com/IgWod/interns-salaries-uk-2018/blob/master/salary_by_company.png)
 ## Bonuses
 Not much to say, the graph shows everything.